1951, October 11

 1968, February 8

-The College of William and Mary Board of Visitors authorized Christopher Newport College in Newport News, a branch of William and Mary, to become a full four-year, degree-granting college by June, 1971.
+The William & Mary Board of Visitors authorized Christopher Newport College in Newport News, a branch of William & Mary, to become a full four-year, degree-granting college by June, 1971.

-Dr. W. Melville Jones, formerly dean of the College, became William and Mary's vice president, the first in its history, as part of an administrative reorganization dictated by the increasing diversity of the institution.
+Dr. W. Melville Jones, formerly dean of William & Mary, became the university's vice president, the first in its history, as part of an administrative reorganization dictated by the increasing diversity of the institution.

 The Marshall-Wythe School of Law occupied its own building for the first time.
-The renovated old College library was renamed Marshall-Wythe Hall.
-The building formerly bearing that name was redesignated James Blair Hall in honor of the College's first president.
+The renovated old university library was renamed Marshall-Wythe Hall.
+The building formerly bearing that name was redesignated James Blair Hall in honor of the W&M's first president.

 1968, October 2